liam-middlebrook/math-island/slides/presentation.md

 Math Island is an open source game designed for 4th graders to learn fractions

-+ Provides many levels of challenge
+- Provides many levels of challenge
-+ MIT licensed
+- MIT licensed
-+ Started from scratch
+- Started from scratch
-+ Mixed open source and home grown art
+- Mixed open source and home grown art
-+ Easy level editor
+- Easy level editor

 ---

 # How is it played?

-+ Robot wonders the island looking for a way home
+- Robot wanders the island looking for a way home
-+ Fuel is used to move
+- When the robot moves, it uses fuel
-+ Robot dies if fuel is depleted
+- Robot dies if fuel is depleted
-+ Fuel scattered through out the island
+- Fuel is scattered through out the island

 ---